Skip to main content

 └── default_test.rb

-This example site uses Chef Infra’s built-in file, service and package resources, and includes :create and :delete actions.
+This example creates a custom resource called site, which uses Chef Infra’s built-in file, service and package resources, and includes :create and :delete actions.
 It also assumes the existence of a custom httpd template.
 The code in this custom resource is similar to a typical recipe because it uses built-in Chef Infra Client resources, with the addition of the property and actions definitions for this custom resource.

 provides :site